Balkaneros91/whats-the-tea/README.md

 ![Typography](assets/readme/google-fonts.png)

+---

 ### Imagery

-As the studio is located in a rural forest area in northern Sweden, I've chosen to use images that gives a warm and earthy feel.
+Since the organization is all about the lgbtq+ and rainbow I thought that pictures related to that would perfectly fullfill the pages value and message.

 ### Wireframes